Horses in warfare: East Asia

 The Chinese used chariots for horse-based warfare until light cavalry forces became common during the Warring States era (402–221 BC).
 A major proponent of the change to riding horses from chariots was Wu Ling, c.
 320 BC.
 However, conservative forces in China often opposed change, as cavalry did not benefit from the additional cachet attached to being the military branch dominated by the nobility as in medieval Europe.
 Nevertheless, during the reign of Emperor Wu of Han (r.
-141–87 BC), it is recorded that 300,000 government-owned horses were insufficient for the cavalry and baggage trains of the Han military in the campaigns to expel the Xiongnu nomads from the Ordos Desert, Qilian Mountains, Khangai Mountains and Gobi Desert, spurring new policies that encouraged households to hand over privately-bred horses in exchange for military and corvee labor exemptions.
+141–87 BC), it is recorded that 300,000 government-owned horses were insufficient for the cavalry and baggage trains of the Han military in the campaigns to expel the Xiongnu nomads from the Ordos Desert, Qilian Mountains, Khangai Mountains and Gobi Desert, spurring new policies that encouraged households to hand over privately bred horses in exchange for military and corvee labor exemptions.

 The Japanese samurai fought as cavalry for many centuries.
 They were particularly skilled in the art of using archery from horseback.
 The archery skills of mounted samurai were developed by training such as Yabusame, which originated in 530 AD and reached its peak under Minamoto no Yoritomo (1147–1199 AD) in the Kamakura period.
 They switched from an emphasis on mounted bowmen to mounted spearmen during the Sengoku period (1467–1615 AD).

-Middle East
+West Asia

 During the period when various Islamic empires controlled much of the Middle East as well as parts of West Africa and the Iberian peninsula, Muslim armies consisted mostly of cavalry, made up of fighters from various local groups, mercenaries and Turkoman tribesmen.
 The latter were considered particularly skilled as both lancers and archers from horseback.
 In the 9th century the use of Mamluks, slaves raised to be soldiers for various Muslim rulers, became increasingly common.
 Mobile tactics, advanced breeding of horses, and detailed training manuals made Mamluk cavalry a highly efficient fighting force.
 The use of armies consisting mostly of cavalry continued among the Turkish people who founded the Ottoman Empire.
 Their need for large mounted forces led to an establishment of the sipahi, cavalry soldiers who were granted lands in exchange for providing military service in times of war.

 Mounted Muslim warriors conquered North Africa and the Iberian Peninsula during the 7th and 8th centuries AD following the Hijrah, of Muhammad in 622 AD.
 By 630 AD, their influence expanded across the Middle East and into western North Africa.
 By 711 AD, the light cavalry of Muslim warriors had reached Spain, and controlled most of the Iberian peninsula by 720.
 Their mounts were of various oriental types, including the North African Barb.
 A few Arabian horses may have come with the Ummayads who settled in the Guadalquivir valley.
 Another strain of horse that came with Islamic invaders was the Turkoman horse.
 Muslim invaders travelled north from present-day Spain into France, where they were defeated by the Frankish ruler Charles Martel at the Battle of Tours in 732 AD.